 Accommodations are reserved for individuals whose documentation illustrates clear and substantial needs for a particular living environment or location.
 The Housing Accommodation Committee will review all requests and documentation provided on a case-by-case basis.

 Students seeking a housing accommodation must submit the following documentation to the Office of Accessibility Services:

 - Treating Provider Form (PDF) (completed by student’s health care provider)

 If a student seeks accommodations related to more than one disability, more than one professional may need to be involved in providing documentation.
 Students who are unsure about the type(s) of documentation needed should consult with the Office of Accessibility Services.

-**In order to ensure that you receive appropriate accommodations, you must submit your accommodation request form by April 1 for returning students, and by June 15 for new students.
+**In order to ensure that you receive appropriate accommodations, you must submit your accommodation request form by March 23 for returning students, and by June 15 for new students.
+Students who are not enrolled for fall 2018 and begin/return to Goucher for spring 2019 must submit your accommodation request form by November 9, 2018.
 After these deadlines have passed, housing accommodations will be offered only on a "space available" basis.
 Students requesting housing accommodations will receive information about accommodations when they receive their housing assignment.